DimitryDushkin/DimitryDushkin.github.io/posts/bun_and_deno_js_runtimes.md

 ## Conclusion

 Personally, I decided to go with Bun for my pet project since I use SQLite a lot, plan to add a front-end and I'm not ready spend additional time resolving Deno's incompatibilities with Node.js.
-However, I use Deno for Jupyter Notebooks, especially for prototyping with LLM and third-party APIs.
+However, I use occasionaly Deno in Jupyter Notebooks for prototyping with LLM and third-party APIs.

 ## Links